HyperInspire/InspireFace/README.md

 You can download the model package files containing models and configurations needed for compilation from [Google Drive](https://drive.google.com/drive/folders/1krmv9Pj0XEZXR1GRPHjW_Sl7t4l0dNSS?usp=sharing) and extract them to any location.

 ### 1.3.
 Installing OpenCV
-If you intend to use the SDK locally or on a server, ensure that OpenCV is installed on the host device beforehand to enable successful linking during the compilation process.
-For cross-compilation targets like Android or ARM embedded boards, you can use the pre-compiled OpenCV libraries provided by **3rdparty/inspireface-precompile/opencv/**.
+If you are using InspireFace **version 1.8 or higher**, **you can ignore the OpenCV-related configuration** since InspiReFace's image processing backend no longer depends on OpenCV by default starting from version 1.8, **which is recommended**.
+However, if you still want to use OpenCV, you can use the cmake option parameter: INSPIRECV_BACKEND_OPENCV to build InspireFace with an OpenCV-based image processing backend.The 3rdparty repository will no longer provide pre-compiled OpenCV libraries for versions above 1.8.

 ### 1.4.
 Installing MNN
 The '**3rdparty**' directory already includes the MNN library and specifies a particular version as the stable version.
 If you need to enable or disable additional configuration options during compilation, you can refer to the CMake Options provided by MNN.
 If you need to use your own precompiled version, feel free to replace it.